Germany’s Defense Spending: Budget Debates and Industry Investments

 Chancellor Olaf Scholz and Defense Minister Boris Pistorius (both SPD) also emphasized the need to expand capacity.
 The arms company Rheinmetall announced that it wanted to produce artillery ammunition in Ukraine.
 Lindner told Reuters: “Although the state is a client and customer of the security and defense industry, the companies still need private investment and financing.”
 He added: “Therefore, a second turning point is necessary that improves the reputation and framework conditions for the industry.”

 There were discussions with representatives of the financial sector and the security industry on the sidelines of the conference, according to the Finance Ministry.
 The background is that some insurance funds or development banks are not allowed to invest in the military sector.
-In addition, some investors are concerned about a loss of image and public criticism if they invest in defense companies.
+In addition, some investors are concerned regarding a loss of image and public criticism if they invest in defense companies.

 However, given the sharp increase in demand for new weapons and ammunition, the industry’s capital requirements are increasing.
 Scholz had already pointed out that weapons in Germany would have to be manufactured industrially in the future.
 “At the same time, there is a clear message that the federal government stands behind this sector.
 Banks, insurance companies and funds should no longer shy away from commitments because they fear for their public image,” said Lindner.